bethsheets/Population-Genomics-via-RNAseq/guide-to-assembly-scripts.md

   	- for any file with error, take line before (the tempfile)
 	- `cat <TEMPwerror.fa> <TEMPwerror.fa> > <didnotfinish.fa>`
 		- this concatenates all TEMP files that contain an error into a new file
-	- you may want to reduce the # of contigs the batch-blast-uniprot.sh script generates for each TEMP file
+	- you may want to reduce the # of contigs the batch-blast-ncbiprot.sh script generates for each TEMP file
-	- `bash batch-blast-uniprot.sh <didnotfinish.fa>`
+	- `bash batch-blast-ncbiprot.sh <didnotfinish.fa>`

-### 8c)Reciprocal BLAST
-`makeblastdb -in file.fasta -dbtype nucl -out file.fasta –parse_seqids`
-- can do this to check overlap between your multiple Trinity alignments
-	- i.e., does heterozygosity cause issues in your alignments?

-### 8d)Downloading a genome of interest to blast against
-- download cDNA files for blasting your nucleotides against real transcripts
-- use the makeblastdb tool from ncbi to make a database (similar to above)

 ### 9)Parse XML blast files
 - Both the uniprot and nr batch scripts above output XML formatted results to get all data fields available